October 29, 2022

 As temporary guardians of one another, we have no time for criminally deadly denials and delays in mitigations and yet possible reversals of today’s multiple catastrophic threats against all life on earth.
 Atomic scientists shortened the time on the Doomsday Clock they had set to reflect the risk of global-manmade catastrophe from 2 minutes to 90 seconds to midnight.
 “Our international security situation is dire, not just because these threats exist, but because world leaders have caused the international political infrastructures for managing them to erode.”

-Beyond the threat of nuclear Armageddon and a heinous biological weapons race are the dangers of climate change and domestic and international terrorists.
+Beyond the threat of nuclear Armageddon and a heinous biological weapons race are the dangers of climate change and domestic and global terrorists.

 Our country’s 2020 change of leadership restored hope that renewed United States partnership in interdependent world affairs would reverse our “global race toward catastrophe.”